-220 Lane Use Signs are overhead signs in the KPE, CTE, MCE, Woodsville tunnel and Fort Canning tunnels which are used to inform motorists of any precautions to take prior to proceeding ahead on the lane.
+233 Lane Use Signs are overhead signs in the KPE, CTE, MCE, Woodsville and Fort Canning tunnels which are used to inform motorists of any precautions to take prior to proceeding ahead on the lane.
 Each lane use sign will display either a green-down arrow, flashing amber cross or a red cross.
-A green-down arrow indicates that a motorist can drive on ahead; a flashing amber cross indicates that a motorist needs to drive with caution(e.g. obstructions on the lane ahead); and a red cross indicates that a motorist shall not proceed beyond the sign.
+A green-down arrow indicates that a motorist can drive on ahead; a flashing amber cross indicates that a motorist needs to drive with caution (e.g. obstructions on the lane ahead); and a red cross indicates that a motorist shall not proceed beyond the sign.
 Motorists travelling in the tunnel are to adhere to the displays shown on these overhead lane use signs.

-221 The Variable Message Signs on the road are used to disseminate traffic condition information to motorists.
+234 The Variable Message Signs on the road are used to disseminate traffic condition information to motorists.

-There are various types of Variable Message Signs along the expressways and at arterial roads leading to expressways:
+There are various types of Variable Message Signs along the tunnels and at arterial roads leading to tunnels:

-- (a) Entrance Variable Message Signs (EVMS): Located at the entrance of the slip road leading into the tunnel. - (b) Arterial Variable Message Signs (AVMS): Located along an arterial road that leads to the entrance to the tunnel. - (c) Tunnel Variable Message Signs (TVMS): An overhead sign located in the tunnel. - 222 For closure of the KPE, MCE and Woodsville tunnel, barriers and traffic signal controls at entry slip road approaches will be activated. - 223 Variable speed limit signs are also provided in the KPE and MCE tunnels.
+(a) Entrance Variable Message Signs (EVMS): Located at the entrance of the slip road leading into the tunnel.

+(b) Arterial Variable Message Signs (AVMS): Located along an arterial road that leads to the entrance to the tunnel.

+- (c) Tunnel Variable Message Signs (TVMS): An overhead sign located in the tunnel. - 235 For closure of the KPE, MCE and Woodsville tunnel, barriers and traffic signal controls at entry slip road approaches will be activated. - 236 Variable speed limit signs are also provided in the KPE and MCE tunnels.
 In smooth traffic conditions, the display on the signs will show a posted speed limit (with a red ring) that requires motorists' compliance.
-At times of congestion, recommended lower speed limits can be displayed (without a red ring) to smoothen out the flow, reduce the risk of flow breakdown and minimise the risk of accidents. - 224 KM markings are found on the vertical face of the kerb wall in the MCE, KPE and CTE tunnels to provide location referencing for the motorists.
+At times of congestion, recommended lower speed limits can be displayed (without a red ring) to smoothen out the flow, reduce the risk of flow breakdown and minimise the risk of accidents.